De-institutionalisation

 values etc. Identify and establish skills / resources etc.

-… Maintenance: Balance the needs of its members.
-Communicate, share
+… Maintenance: Balance the needs of its members with the needs of the

 skills / resources with its members to maintain the community.

-… Self-evaluation: React to issues within and outside the community.
+… Self-evaluation: Chaos and change.
+React to issues within and outside

-… Growth: Implement new strategies, policies etc. Develop the
+… Consolidation/growth: Implement new policies, strategies etc. Develop

-membership base, formal / informal structures, skills / resources.
+membership base, formal / informal structures, skills / resources where

 … Death: Can on longer function as a community for various reasons.